 In 2007 when I first started my online marketing venture I bought a hosting package from HostGator.
-I’ve been with them for 7 years (as I am a very loyal customer) but things started to go sour.
+I’ve been with them for 7 years but things started to go sour in 2014.
 If you want more details feel free to read my Hostgator break-up letter.
 As my hosting renewal date was in November of 2014, I started looking for a new host a month in advance.
 I narrowed down my choice to only a few companies and Host With Love (HWL) was one of them.
 Feel free to check out my adventures of switching web hosts here.

 Although HostWithLove is a relatively small company, they are steadily growing and expanding their server locations around the world to better accommodate their customers.
-At the moment of writing this they have servers in Texas, Michigan, California, Orlando, Sao Paulo – Brazil, Amsterdam in the Netherlands, London in UK, New Delhi in India and Singapore in South East Asia.
+At the moment of writing this they have servers in Chicago, Los Angeles, Dallas, Orlando, Amsterdam in the Netherlands, London in UK, Sydney – Australia and Singapore in South East Asia.

 HostWithLove Sales Experience